 Discover Biotech Webinar Pharma FDA & EMA ONCOLife Contact

-IMUNON’s Novel Immunotherapy IMNN-001 Boosts Survival in Ovarian Cancer Patients
+IMUNON’s Novel Immunotherapy IMNN-001 Enhances Survival in Ovarian Cancer

 IMUNON’s Phase 2 OVATION 2 study shows promising results for its immunotherapy, IMNN-001, in advanced ovarian cancer.
 Combined with standard chemotherapy, IMNN-001 improved overall survival by 35% and progression-free survival by 25% compared to standard treatment alone.
 The therapy was well-tolerated, with manageable side effects.
 Following these results, IMUNON plans a Phase 3 trial in early 2025, potentially advancing IMNN-001 as a new first-line option for ovarian cancer treatment.